Welcome to your one-stop resource for gardening in April.

 As well as all these garden jobs, gardening in April is very much about planting.
 For a full list of flowers, fruit and vegetables you can grow, head over to my post on what to plant in April.

-Finally, if the weather forecast is looking promising you might also like to check out my post on how to get the garden ready for summer.
+Finally, if the weather forecast is looking promising you might also like to check out my post on how to get the garden ready for summer, or grow some colourful spring flowers for pots.
+And if it isn’t, you can relax with some lovely spring quotes.

 What jobs have you got on your April gardening to do list?